iamnoland/edgetx-lua-scripts-color/README.md

 # EdgeTX Lua Scripts (Color Screen Optimized)

-A collection of **EdgeTX Lua scripts** for Radiomaster, Jumper, and other EdgeTX radios, optimized for **color displays** like the TX16S and TX15.
+An EdgeTX Lua script for Radiomaster, Jumper, and other EdgeTX radios, optimized for color displays like the TX16S and TX15.

 Layouts scale from `LCD_W`/`LCD_H`, so the same file renders correctly across different color screen resolutions.
 Requires **EdgeTX 2.8+** (uses `lcd.RGB()`).